-- 1. The student must have a grade point of 1.0 or better in COM 202 or its equivalent. - 2.
-The student must have a grade point 1.0 or better in EH 101, 102, or their equivalents. - 3.
+- 1. The student must have a grade point of 2.0 (on a 4.0 scale) or better in COM 202 or its equivalent. - 2.
+The student must have a grade point 2.0 (on a 4.0 scale) or better in EH 101, 102, or their equivalents. - 3.
 The student must demonstrate English oral and written proficiency. - 4.
 The student must pass the speech and hearing examinations administered by the Speech and Hearing Clinic personnel.
 In the event these tests reveal any deficiency, recommendations for remediation procedures will be communicated to the student by his or her advisor.
-These recommendations may include speech therapy or referral to a physician.
+These recommendations may include speech therapy or referral to a physician. - E. Scholarship - 1.
+The student must have a minimum overall grade point average of 2.5 (on a 4.0 scale) on all work taken prior to admission to professional education.

-E. Scholarship

-- 1. The student must have a minimum overall grade point average of 1.2 on all work taken prior to admission to professional education. - 2.
-The secondary student must have a minimum grade point average of 1.5 in his/her major teaching field with no grade less than a C accepted. - 3.
-The student must have a minimum grade point average of 1.5 in professional education courses with no grade less than a C accepted. - 4.
+- The secondary student must have a minimum grade point average of 2.5 (on a 4.0 scale) in his/her major teaching field with no grade less than a "C" accepted. - The student must have a minimum grade point average of 2.5 (on a 4.0 scale) in professional education courses with no grade less than a "C" accepted. - 4.
 The student must have a minimum score of 16 on the ACT or 745 on the SAT examination.
 The score should be submitted when the student enters AUM or before the student completes 90 quarter hours.
 The ACT or SAT score cannot be more than five years old when submitted for admission to Professional Education.